 Race Officials at the boston Marathon tried to knock Switzer from the course in 1967.
 Photos by Harry Trask of Boston Traveler.
 Photo credit to the Boston Herald.

 We’re no strangers to doing new and exciting things.
-As some of the pioneers in offer VoIP to businesses as a utility and reinventing what hosted communications look like again and again over the past 20 years, we know a thing or two about shaking things up.
+As some of the pioneers to offer VoIP to businesses as a utility and reinventing what hosted communications look like again and again over the past 20 years, we know a thing or two about shaking things up – just like Dr. Marian Rogers Croak, the Voice over Internet Protocol inventor.
 But everyone including us, can take a lesson in challenging the norms as taught by Kathrine Switzer.
 Switzer was first made known to the world as, “K. V. Switzer,” when she became the first woman to ever have an entry into the Boston Marathon.
 And while Bobbi Gibb technically owns the record for the first woman ever to complete the iconic marathon, it was Switzer who, by being coy to register with her gender-neutral moniker, became the real Boston Marathon Trailblazer that opened the world of distance running to women everywhere.

 Women Can’t Run a Marathon